 Takeaway: For Technology, a combination of Why posts and Videos promoted on Facebook will return noticeable results.

 Facebook again seems to hold dominance in the Entertainment area.
 Content is viewed and shared well through Facebook and Twitter, but there’s almost no sign of presence on any other social media networks.
 The best content type is List posts, which show very high shares close to 50K.

 Takeaway: Facebook is the top-performing channel to promote content in the Entertainment category and List posts give you more exposure.

 Fashion is one of the most significant subjects at this point, especially amongst the youth.
 Infographics are the most liked content type.
 They’re being viewed and shared widely through Pinterest.
 All the other categories of contents lag far behind infographics in this zone.

 Takeaway: Fashion eCommerce should take its best benefit on social media by sharing infographics on Pinterest.

 The Health category is a very significant online community.
-It was analyzed that there’s a close fight between Infographics and How-To articles to become #1.
+It was analyzed that there’s a close fight between two types of content – Infographics and How-To articles, to become #1.
 Infographics are widely shared by Pinterest and Facebook, whereas How-To articles are shared mostly by Facebook.
 Yet, Twitter seems to be a part of this show too.